-In this paper, we studied the power assignment such that the induced communication graph is a spanner for the original communication graph when all nodes have the maximum power.
-Polynomial time algorithm was given, for any property that can be tested in polynomial time, to minimize the maximum assigned power.
-We also gave polynomial time approximation method to minimize the total transmission radius of all nodes.
+In this paper, we studied the power assignment for wireless ad hoc networks such that the induced communication graph is a spanner for the original communication graph when all nodes have the maximum power.
+Polynomial time algorithm was given, for any property that can be tested in polynomial time and is monotone, to minimize the maximum assigned power.
+We also proposed a polynomial time approximation method to minimize the total transmission radius of all nodes.
 We gave two heuristics and conducted extensive simulations to study their performance when we want to minimize the total assigned power of all nodes.
-Our simulations validated our theoretical claims.
-We would like to know if the min-total radius assignment is NP-hard and to design approximation algorithms for min-total power assignment problem.
+For future work, we would like to know if the min-total radius assignment is NP-hard and to design approximation algorithms for min-total power assignment problem.